-The nutritional value of celery always baffled me.
-What I've discovered is that the vitamins and nutrition in celery are pleasantly surprising.
+The nutritional value of celery has baffled me.
+Celery always seems like one of the least nutritive vegetables.
+What I've discovered about celery, however...is pleasantly surprising.

 Celery is a member of the apiaceae or umbelliferae family.
 Characteristic of plants in these families are aromatic plants with hollow stems.
+Some members of the celery family are highly poisonous so make sure you know what you are doing if you are wild harvesting.
 Other vegetables in this family include parsley and fennel.
 Most commonly eaten are the stems of celery.
 Sometimes the leaves, roots and seeds of the celery plants are also eaten.
 A “stick” of celery is a single stem of celery.
 Some celery recipes may actually require a whole bunch, or “head,” of celery.

 The array of vitamins in celery are impressive as are aspects of celery nutrition.
 Celery contains vitamins A, several of the B complex vitamins including vitamins B1, B2, B3, B5, B6, folate, vitamin C and vitamin K. The vitamins in celery are just a small part of the nutritional value of celery.